sunilthetab/slackbot/Milestone-5/Report.md

 	b.
 Provision to organized reccuring meetings such as sprint planning or daily standup.

 	c.
-A team may not always be located at simgle geographical location.
-The bot can be made to look at calendar from different time zones and book more than one meeting rooms.
+A team may not always be located at a single geographical location.
+The bot can be made to look at calendar from different time zones and book more than one meeting room.
 Also create a WebEx link etc and other such mundane tasks.

 	d.
 Some meetings will have more than 10+ attendees.
 Not all are expected to attend such meetings.
 We may not find such time when all these attendees are free.
 So we can give option for organizer to give a list of